 Decluttering your home is about so much more than clearing your space and getting tidy.
 There are many reasons why decluttering is a good thing but getting rid of the clutter definitely helps keep your home clear, calm and easier to clean.

 As well as the general clutter of daily life, there are other things in our homes that contribute to clutter without us realising it.
 Here are some reasons why your home looks cluttered.
+Do you recognise any of them in your own home?

-2. Check your calendar
+2. Review your calendar

 Looking at your schedule regularly can help you identify when you’ve got too much on your plate and stop you forgetting important things like dentist appointments and your friend’s birthday.